Valentine's Day 2020: 5 Celebrity Couples Who Give Us Major Relationship Goals!

 Deepika Padukone - Ranveer Singh

-Now, this couple has been in the limelight for the longest time and Deepika-Ranveer to grab everyone's attention courtesy their sizzling chemistry on and off the screen.
+Now, this couple has been in the limelight for the longest time and Deepika-Ranveer manage to grab everyone's attention courtesy their sizzling chemistry on and off the screen.
 These two are a testimony to the fact that opposites do attract.
-While Dippy is calm and composed, Ranveer is super enthusiastic and always upto some mischief.
+While Dippy is calm and composed, Ranveer is super enthusiastic and always up to some mischief.
 But there's one thing that's common between them - both Deepika and Ranveer always praise each other and don't shy away from indulging in PDA on social media.
 They are legit couple goals and no one can deny it.
 Right, guys?

 Shahid Kapoor - Mira Rajput

 Who would have thought that one of Bollywood's most eligible bachelor would agree to an arranged marriage?
 A lot was said about their age difference when Shahid Kapoor and Mira Rajput got married back in 2015.
-But two kept their calm and soon everyone was obsessed with them courtesy their adorable chemistry.
+But the two kept their calm and soon everyone was obsessed with them thanks to their adorable chemistry.
 They are often spotted on date nights which is so romantic and they don't even mind twinning together.
 Plus, Shahid loves pampering Mira and we love that about him.
-Their cute selfies on social media always melt our hearts and the fact that they are adoring parents is just inching on the cake.
+Their cute selfies on social media always melt our hearts and the fact that they are adoring parents is just icing on the cake.
 Let's hope they continue to reassure all of us that love is indeed magical.